mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

    set to PHP version `Default (5.5.9)`, anotherHost set to `5.5.9` and yetAnotherHost set to `5.3.28`.
    If you set the PHP version in the PHP section to `5.4.25`, MAMP PRO will adapt the PHP version of oneHost to this version (it is set to always use the standard version).
 The other 2 hosts will not be changed.

+   [MAMP](../../../Videos.png) More information on setting you php version can be found here.

+   ---

 *  **Dynamic DNS**
    Determines, if this virtual host is accessible with the Dynamic DNS service from the internet.